 Thermal bridging can be avoided in new builds by ensuring the roof has a high enough pitch and adequate overhang so there is enough room to ventilate and insulate properly.
 Including high-heeled trusses raises the top deck of the roof to create more space for ample insulation.

 Fibrous insulation like cellulose and fiberglass insulation range around R3-4 per inch where spray foam is closer to R6 per inch.
-The high ecological cost that comes with spray foam stops us from recommending it except for very urgent circumstances and this can be such a case.
+The high ecological and potentially toxic cost that comes with spray foam stops us from recommending it except for very urgent circumstances and this can be such a case.

 For existing homes with limited space over the top of walls, replacing a lower-R value per inch with a higher-value insulation like spray foam can make the difference.
 You'd only need to do a strip of maybe a foot or two along the perimeter.